 DRL's regulators all feature surface mounted high temperature rated components, machine soldered onto quality printed circuit boards (PCB) with heavy duty copper layer.
 The PCB assemblies are produced by UK based subcontract manufacturers to conform to all relevant manufacturing standards.
 We mount the PCB assemblies in machined Aluminium cases to ensure excellent heat transfer.
 The potting used provides complete protection from mechanical and thermal stresses as the regulators will often be situated in extreme engine bay conditions.
 We never use unreliable components in our designs, such as electrolytic capacitors or even worse potentiometer adjusters which will degrade or lose adjustment over a period of use (due to heat cycling and vibration).
 Similarly you will not find microcontrollers in any of our regulators: the necessary functionality is most elegantly and reliably achieved using conventional analogue techniques.
 The regulation itself employs a low loss switching technique.

-Every individual unit is fully tested prior to dispatch, usually on our motorised dynamo test rig.
+Every individual regulator is fully tested prior to dispatch, usually on our motorised dynamo test rig.
 Mainly with our in-house designed electronic load simulator, which conveniently reproduces the worst case conditions which may be encountered in use.
 The DVR3 and 4 units employ high current MOSFET transistors to provide the cut-out function.
 This approach gives these units their very low heat dissipation (less than 3 Watts total at 22 Amp output) so the units run notably cool, even with continuous full output current.
 It also means more power is available to the electrical loads on the vehicle and from lower speed.

 The compact nature of the regulators allows them to be fitted inside most sorts of original regulator enclosures.
 The DVR2 will fit inside an MCR1, MCR2, RB107 or RB108 case for example.
 The DVR3 comfortably fits inside an RB106 or RF95 case and of course the later and larger RB310 & RB340 series.